Karthikeyankios/NearbyRestaurants/README.md

  Swift 5.0

+You Should provide Google API Key In AppDelegate.Swift File `GoogleApi.shared.initialiseWithKey("")`

 ### Objective:

 A Restaurant app to demonstrate some aspect of clean architecture using MVC pattern, Swift, SOLID principles , code organisation, loose coupling, best practices used in modern iOS programming using Swift.